 ".... the role of the hippocampus to actively encode a range of pain related memories" (Apkarien, 2008)

-I plan to further explore/explain this connection in another article, soon.
-But for now I'll just say that it could help explain the "complete stuckness" of some patients with intractable chronic pain.
+This research could help explain the "complete stuckness" of some patients with intractable chronic pain.
 Patients unable to make changes regardless of treatments, self-help techniques and endless advice and suggestions from a wide range of chronic pain practitioners - a very difficult situation for both patients and doctors.

 Returning to the research and diagram above, we can see a difference in the results for different chronic pain conditions.
 The researchers suggested the more extensive decrease in the size of the hippoccampus for chronic back pain (CBP) and chronic regional pain syndrome (CRPS) could be due to the involvement of neuropathic or nerve pain.
 In contrast to the patients with osteoarthritis (OA) who have a more inflammatory condition.